What is reverse ETL? A complete guide + best tools

 “Operationalization” doesn’t just mean using something.
 In scientific research, it means making an abstract concept concretely measurable.

 In the same way, data that sits in a warehouse has a vague potential to contribute value to your business.
-But when you use it in business apps, you turn it into a concrete, measurable component of activities like marketing campaigns or product development.
+But when you use it in business apps or tools, you turn it into a central component of marketing campaigns, product development, or business planning.

 Prevent data silos